 The following is a list of some other agencies and organizations that offer Water Safety, First Aid and CPR courses or information.
-To find boating safety courses in your area, call your state's local boating agency or the USCG boating safety course line at 1-800-336-2628 (1-800-245-2628 in Virginia).
+To find boating safety courses in your area, call your state's local boating agency or the BoatUS Courseline at www.boatus.com/courseline.